jddunn/jddunn.github.io/_posts/projects/tenets.md

 ## Technical Design

 Tenets operates in 3 modes, `fast`, `balanced`, and `thorough`.
-Balanced is about 1.5x slower than fast, and thorough is about 4x slower.
-Thorough utilizes ML embeddings for semantic searching and matching.
+Balanced is about 1.5x slower than fast, and thorough is about 4x slower. **Thorough** utilizes ML (deep learning) embeddings (sentence transformers bi-encoders and cross-encoders) for semantic searching and matching.

 ### Ranking / similarity

-BM25 is a probabilistic ranking algorithm that scores documents for relevancy.
+BM25 is a probabilistic ranking algorithm that scores documents for relevancy, with term saturation so there's diminishing returns for repeated terms, and document length normalization, making BM25 superior over tf-idf in this case, and in many general cases (but not always).
 Since code files vary from 10 to 10,000+ lines, length shouldn't bias relevance *too* much.
-BM25 adds term saturation (diminishing returns for repeated terms) and document length normalization, making it a superior choice over tf-idf.

 Code is inherently redundant.
 A test file with 50 instances of `assert response.status == 200` shouldn't dominate searches for "response", of course.

-We also support TF-IDF with sparse cosine similarity (saves 10x memory over dense vectors), but BM25 is recommended.
+We also support TF-IDF with sparse cosine similarity (can be but is not usually faster with pre-compute, uses more memory), but BM25 is recommended.

-We purposefully exclude stemming / lemmatization, which is normalizing text so all word forms become base words only.
-This is because the difference between `summary()` method and `Summary()` class, or `summarize` method versus `summarized` var matters greatly in code, not so much in something like academic research (which tenets would have to be reconfigured to support better).
-Sentence transformers in optional ML embeddings path would be the best way, given it can differentiate but also still matches them closely in vector space.
-Exact matches (capitalization) impacts rankings as well.
+We purposefully exclude stemming / lemmatization, the process of normalizing text so all word forms become base words only, because the difference between `summary()` method and `Summary()`, or `summarize` versus `summarized` matters greatly in code, not so much in something like journalism and news for example (which tenets would have to be reconfigured to support better).

+Sentence transformers in optional ML embeddings path would be the best way, given it can differentiate these aspects while also still understanding they match closely in vector space.
+Exact matches (capitalization) impact rankings as well, but *aren't* required for a match.

-**All that in mind, the tip when using tenets is to be clear with your variable names, casings, and make absolutely zero typos (unlike interacting with LLMs).**
+**All that in mind, the tip when using tenets is to be clear with your variable names, capitalization for variables / classes / methods, and make absolutely zero typos (unlike interacting with LLMs).**

 ## Code-Aware Tokenization